These are the people who keep Ya’ Thi Néné running.

 Manager of Environment

-The Environmental Specialist supports the process of negotiation and implementation of agreements between Basin residents, government, and industry related to development initiatives and the Athabasca Land Use Plan.
-As well, the Environmental Specialist designs and conducts environmental research, and provides technical expertise through data assessment and analysis.
+Dana supports the process of negotiation and implementation of agreements between Basin residents, government, and industry related to development initiatives and the Athabasca Land Use Plan.
+As well, she designs and conducts environmental research, and provides technical expertise through data assessment and analysis.
+The Manager of Environment works very closely with the Community Land Technicians, managing their daily tasks.

 Linda McNabb